Current Weather

 Weather Briefing

-VFRProfessor Urbano Ernesto Stumpf Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 1,900 feet and 10 miles or greater visibility.
+VFRProfessor Urbano Ernesto Stumpf Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis